Sachsenhausen concentration camp: Aftermath

 According to an article published on 13 December 2001 in The New York Times: "In the early years of the war the SS practiced methods of mass killing there that were later used in the Nazi death camps.
-Of the roughly 30,000 wartime victims at Sachsenhausen, most were Soviet prisoners of war".
+Of the roughly 30,000 wartime victims at Sachsenhausen, most were Soviet prisoners of war."
+Many other thousands died among those forced into route-marches from Sachsenhausen's outer work camps (Außenlager) like Lieberose forced labor camp.
+The number of dead is hard to gauge.